This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-6. Lemon Juice And Partners in Crime
+6. Lemon Juice and its Partners in Crime

-Lemon can a cleanser can be used alone or along with its partners in crime.
+Lemon can be used alone or along with its partners in crime.
 Yes, you heard me right!
 Lemon alone is powerful enough to deal with the stubborn tarnish and stains but to ease your work you can include its partners in crime.
 They are salt, baking soda, and cream of tartar!

 Lemon is a mild acid so you can use just half a lemon.
 Pour out its juice in a bowl, dip cotton balls and rub it in circular motions.
 Wipe it with a wet rag and dry thoroughly.